patrickfav/density-converter/README.md

                                           3x3 convolve matrix is used; useful for very small images -clean                                Deletes all file and folders in out dir that would be used in current configuration before converting.
-    -compressionQuality          Only used with compression 'jpg' sets the quality [0-1.0] where 1.0 is the highest quality.
+    -compressionQuality <0.0-1.0>         Only used with compression 'jpg' sets the quality [0-1.0] where 1.0 is the highest quality.
 Default is 0.9 -dryRun                               Will not create any images or folder.
 Useful as fast preview in log what images in what resolutions would be created.
-    -dst                            The directory in which the converted files will be written.
+    -dst <path>                           The directory in which the converted files will be written.
 Will use the source folder if this argument is omitted.
     -gui                                  Starts graphical user interface
     -h,--help                             This help page